Plutonomicon/pluto/README.md

 nix-build && ./ci/examples.sh
 ```

-Currently, you must do all of these steps manually, as we do not have CI set up.
+Currently, you must do all of these steps manually, or run the `manual-ci` function inside a nix shell, as we do not have CI set up.

 ### Examples